jacobfriedman/vsc-logtalk/README.md

 Due to Arthur's unavailability at the time of this plugin's development and since-deprecated modules, this extension has been adopted by new authors.

-The original author of this extension thanks Professor Paulo Moura who is the author of Logtalk for his patient help and support.
-Syntax highlighting, some snippets, and some commands are integrated from his distro of Logtalk.
+"The original author of this extension thanks Professor Paulo Moura who is the author of Logtalk for his patient help and support.
+Syntax highlighting, some snippets, and some commands are integrated from his distro of Logtalk."

+### Graphstax

+[Graphstax](https://graphstax.ai/) envisages a world-class, neurosymbolic computational approach for solving hard problems.
+[Logtalk](https://logtalk.org/) enables its ongoing quest for greatness.

 ## License